Desolation Canyon River Rafting

 In addition to the listed trip cost, we collect an additional 9% for River and Land Access Fees (ie. Forest Service, BLM, NPS, City, Private Land Use).

-Trip insurance is recommended to help cover incidentals like cancelled flights, sickness or medical evacuations
+- RoamRight Travel Insurance is recommended to help cover unforeseen circumstances, such as cancelled flights, sickness or medical evacuations.

-Guests needing to be evacuated from these remote canyons will be charged a minimum of $1000 per person.
+- Guests needing to be evacuated from the canyon will be charged a minimum of $1,000 per person.